All about Marbella

 Working from the west to east of the southern coast, Puerto Pesquero de Estepona has berths for 447 boats up to 35m length.
 The facilities here are high-quality including wifi, water, electricity at all berths and a toilet/shower block.
 Other requests can be made with the staff who are very accommodating.

-As mentioned above, the central harbor of Marbella is Puerto Deportivo de Marbella.
+As mentioned above, the central harbour of Marbella is Puerto Deportivo de Marbella.
 An excellent location to start and/or end your boat rental with plenty of berths available (337).

 Puerto Deportivo de Fuengirola is to the east of Marbella, holding 226 berths.
 The harbor services here are exactly what you would hope with electricity, water and wifi available.